gordonbondon/maxminddb-cidrs/README.md

     	Can be passed multiple times
   -dbpath string
-    	Path to GeoIP2 mmdb file, requires detailed GeoIP2-City to use subdivisions (default "GeoIP2-City.mmdb")
+    	Path to GeoIP2 mmdb file, requires detailed GeoIP2-City to use subdivisions (default "GeoIP2-City.mmdb") -ipv4
+    	return only IPv4 networks
+  -ipv6
+    	return only IPv6 networks
 ```

 ### Library